Shadi-Shwiyat/holbertonschool-web_front_end/accessibility/README.md

     - Locate thefacebook-icon and add an aria-label on the a with the text Facebook
     - Locate the twitter-icon and add an aria-label on the a with the text Twitter Links should never be empty, in our case, we are using a font (like Font Awesome) to generate icons.
+8. #### Zooming and scaling must not be disabled
+    In your fix-a11y/07-index.html file
+    Locate the meta viewport and remove user-scalable=no